RashmiD25/DL/README.md

-This is a collection of my assignments and course learning from NVIDIA DLI : "Getting Started with Deep Learning".
+This is a collection of my assignments and course learning from NVIDIA DLI : "Getting Started with Deep Learning" and "Getting Started with Image Segmentation".